babelouest/glewlwyd/docs/GETTING_STARTED.md

 You can add instances of the same scheme as many times as you want, if you need different configurations or to access different scopes in different contexts.
 A scheme instance is distinguished by its module name and its instance name, example `webauthn/AdminWebauthn`, `webauthn/UserWebauthn`.

+Users will need to register some schemes such as HOTP/TOTP or Webauthn.
+If the option `Allow users to register` is unchecked for a scheme, the users won't be able to register it, only administrators via delegtion will be able to register for users.

 #### E-mail code scheme

 The requirements to use this scheme is a smtp server available, able to relay codes sent via `SMTP`.